Lichenology

 Lichenology is the branch of mycology that studies the lichens, symbiotic organisms made up of an intimate symbiotic association of a microscopic alga (or a cyanobacterium) with a filamentous fungus.
+Lichens are chiefly characterized by this symbiosis.

 Study of lichens draws knowledge from several disciplines: mycology, phycology, microbiology and botany.
 Scholars of lichenology are known as lichenologists.
+Study of lichens is conducted by both professional and amateur lichenologists.